 Customer Service and Conflict Resolution Skills That Rock Small Business

-Good customer service and conflict resolution skills don’t always come naturally to a small business owner.
+Excellent customer service and conflict resolution skills don’t always come naturally to a small business owner.
 Like many other aspects of your business, customer service and conflict resolution skills take time and practice to become proficient.
-But first you need to know what skills great customer service and conflict resolution involves.
+But first, you need to know what skills excellent customer service and conflict resolution involve.

 Problem Solving with A Smile

 Almost any customer service or conflict resolution situation can be made better just by smiling at your customers.
 Think about how it’s felt in the past when an employee in a store smiled at you.
-Did you not immediately soften up and feel better about the store you were shopping at?
+Did you not immediately soften up and feel better about the store?
 And if you have had the proprietor of a business smile at you, you probably felt extra special and appreciated.

 Smiling at your customers shows them that you welcome and appreciate their business.
-It also shows them that you care about them personally, beyond the money they spend with you.
-It especially makes them feel special when the business owner smiles at them – it gives your small business a personal touch that larger businesses can’t compete with.
+It also teaches them that you care about them beyond the money they spend with you.
+It especially makes them feel special when the business owner smiles at them – it gives your small business a personal touch that makes it hard to compete.

 Along with smiling at your customers, you should engage them in small talk.
-You can discuss the weather, local events, traffic, special events at your business, life events… treat them like a well-known acquaintance.
-This further enhances the personal touch of your business, and shows customers you care about them.
+You can discuss the weather, local events, traffic, special events at your business, life events; treat them like a well-known acquaintance.
+It further enhances the personal touch of your business and shows customers you care about them.

 Learn their names.
 Learn their kid’s names.
 Learn all about them and when you see them, ask questions about the things they’ve told you before, so they know you remember them.
 It’s much easier – and more likely – that they will do more business with you if they feel like you know each other on a personal level.
 That is why this makes a great skill to keep in your customer service and conflict resolution toolkit.